top of page

 Initial active sessions

-Together with therapists and patients, we tried out various types of off the shelf candies, to explore their potential therapeutic value.
+Together with therapists and patients, we tested various off-the-shelf candies to explore their potential therapeutic value.

-The concept appears suitable for a broad patient audience.
+• The concept proved suitable for a wide range of patients.

-Identification of valuable attributes in terms of shape, texture, and taste.
+• Key therapeutic attributes were identified in terms of shape, texture, and taste.

 is candy brand offering a precise solution for common therapeutic needs, tailored to patients with different abilities.